skyfloogle/gm8x_fix/README.md

 like [joydll](http://web.archive.org/web/20191214124845/https://gmc.yoyogames.com/index.php?showtopic=495788)
 for joystick support.
 Those will work fine.

+The scheduler patch overwrites some debug logging, but that shouldn't cause any issues.

-The DirectPlay patch will break networking.
+The DirectPlay patch will break GameMaker's built-in networking.
 Any calls to the networking functions will probably trigger an access violation.
 If this causes problems outside of multiplayer modes in any games, open an issue and I'll make a less janky solution.

-The scheduler patch overwrites some debug logging, but that shouldn't cause any issues.